pombase/website/src/docs/about/privacy-policy.md

 ### Contact us

-For any further enquiries about the PomBase's Privacy Policy, or if you have concerns about how your data is being processed or would like to report a possible data breach, please contact [helpdesk@pombase.org](mailto:helpdesk@pombase.org).
+For any further enquiries about the ${database_name}'s Privacy Policy, or if you have concerns about how your data is being processed or would like to report a possible data breach, please contact [helpdesk@pombase.org](mailto:helpdesk@pombase.org).